 12. Glacial

-Everyone knows a glacier is one big moving mountain or hill of solid ice.
+A glacier is a large, moving mass of solid ice.
 Only, it’s not just ice.
 As glaciers thaw and freeze, they move.

 As they move, they dig into the ground.
 They take with them loose soil and even rock.
-They are said to have carved out the coastal area of many islands in the north.
+They are said to have carved out the coastal areas of many islands in the north.

 13. Tillage

-Tilling creates deep grooves in the ground and breaks up the soil.
+Tilling creates deep grooves in the ground and breaks up the soil, allowing for better aeration and water infiltration.
 While this is a good thing, to a degree, too much tilling can cause soil loss.

 This loss comes not only from wind and rain but also from people.
 Soil can be carried off on your boots or by simply clearing out rows for planting.